 From any of the bus or train stations, walk toward Lot 10 shopping mall and cross to the opposite side of the road in front of McDonald’s.
 Continue walking, make a right turn when you see the KFC restaurant and this beautiful street art are just around the corner (Still lost?
 Here’s the address: 62 Changkat Bukit Bintang).

 The National Palace (Istana Negara) is the official residence of the Yang di-Pertuan Agong, the monarch of Malaysia.
 It is about 25 minutes drive from the city center.
 This majestic palace was completed in 2011 with the cost of RM812 million to build.

 You can only admire the beautiful exterior of the palace from the front gate of the palace.
-It has a total of 22 domes with the main dome reaching up to 60 m designed after a betel leaf which commonly presented at the Malay weddings.
+It has a total of 22 domes with the main dome reaching up to 60 m designed after a betel leaf which is commonly presented at Malay weddings.

-The National Palace has one thing in common with Buckingham Palace that makes it also a must visit attraction for the same reason.
+The National Palace has one thing in common with Buckingham Palace that makes it also a must-visit attraction for the same reason.
 You can catch the changing of horse guard at 1.30 pm

-There is a guard house for members of the Royal Malay Regiment at the main entrance and two guards will stand on their post on each side of the gate.
+There is a guardhouse for members of the Royal Malay Regiment at the main entrance and two guards will stand on their post on each side of the gate.
 I was lucky enough to watch the changing guards, but it was overcrowded

 Getting There: You can come here by the KL Hop-On Hop-Off bus or take a ride with Grab car or MyCar which takes about 25 minutes (Inform the driver to take you to the National Palace in Jalan Tunku Abdul Halim (formerly known as Jalan Duta and do not be confused with the old palace in Jalan Istana).